boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-node-js.md

       ```
 ## How this sample works

- 1. The dashboard will be rendered using data fetched from the `embedconfig.json` file through the `/getdetails` endpoint in back-end `Nodejs`.
+ 1. The dashboard will be rendered using data fetched from the `embedconfig.json` file through the `/getdetails` endpoint in the back-end `Node.js`.
     ![embedconfig](/static/assets/javascript/sample/images/vue-node-getdetails.png)

  2. Before rendering, the `authorizationUrl` is invoked, redirecting to the `AuthorizationServer` action within `embed.js`.
-This generates the `EmbedSignature` using the embed secret from the `embedConfig.json`.
+This action generates the `EmbedSignature` using the embed secret from the `embedConfig.json`.
     ![Authorization server](/static/assets/javascript/sample/images/vue-node-authorization.png)

  3. These details will be sent to the Bold BI server for validation.
-Once the details are validated, the dashboard begins to render.
+Once the details have been validated, the dashboard will begin to render.

 ## Steps to create new Vue.js with Node.js application to embed dashboard

- 1. Create a folder in the desired location and open it in the **Visual Studio Code**.
+ 1. Create a folder in the desired location and open it in **Visual Studio Code**.

  2. Open the terminal in Visual Studio Code.
-Please refer to the following image.
+Please refer to the image below.
     ![Terminal Image](/static/assets/javascript/sample/images/vue-node-terminal.png)

- 3. Please ensure you have enabled embed authentication on the `embed settings` page.
-If it's not, please follow the [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) provided or refer to the image below to enable it.
+ 3. Please ensure that you have enabled embed authentication on the `embed settings` page.
+If it is not enabled, please follow the provided [instructions](/site-administration/embed-settings/#get-embed-secret-code) or refer to the image below to enable it.

     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

- 4. Please use this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) as a reference to download the `embedConfig.json` file.
-Additionally, you can refer to the following image for visual guidance
+ 4. Please use this [link](/site-administration/embed-settings/#get-embed-configuration-file) as a reference for downloading the `embedConfig.json` file.
+Additionally, you can refer to the following image for visual guidance.

     ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
     ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

  5. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/vue-with-nodejs-sample/tree/master/Nodejs) within the application.
-Please ensure you have placed it in the application as shown in the following image.
+Please ensure that you have placed it in the application as shown in the following image.

     ![EmbedConfig image](/static/assets/javascript/sample/images/node-embed-settings-image.png)

- 6. Create a JS file named `embed.js` and create an API called `/authorizationserver/get` that utilizes the `GetSignatureUrl()` method to generate the algorithm.
-Within this API, append the `embedQuerString`, `userEmail`, and the value obtained from the `GetSignatureUrl()` method as query parameters in the URL to retrieve details of a specific dashboard.
+ 6. Create a JavaScript file named `embed.js` and create an API called `/authorizationserver/get` that uses the `GetSignatureUrl()` method to generate the algorithm.
+Within this API, append the `embedQueryString`, `userEmail`, and the value obtained from the `GetSignatureUrl()` method as query parameters in the URL to retrieve details of a specific dashboard.

     ```js
         var fs = require("fs");